 - Olive Oil.
-Use any olive oil that you like.
-It doesn’t need to be extra-virgin because there’s so much raw garlic in the recipe, you won’t taste the subtle flavors of expensive olive oil.
+Use any extra-virgin olive oil that you like.
+Since there’s a lot of raw garlic in the recipe, the subtle flavors of expensive oil get lost.

 - Fresh Garlic.
 The nickname for this oil could be “garlic lover’s” bread dipping oil.
 The recipe calls for two cloves of raw, minced garlic but feel free to use more or less.

 - Red Pepper Flakes.
 Gives the oil a little kick.
 If you don’t have crushed red pepper in the house, you can use freshly ground black pepper.

 - Dried Basil or Oregano.
 This oil doesn’t need freshly chopped herbs, which makes it really quick to make.
 An Italian blend of herbs also works great.

 - Salt.
 Kosher or flaky salt works best.

 The following ingredients are optional for dipping oil.
 You can use one or use them all.

 - Balsamic Vinegar: After putting the oil into the serving dish, drizzle with balsamic vinegar.